jklinges/GeoMapping/README.md

 Earthquake-Visualization
 Created a map using Leaflet that plots all of the earthquakes and faultlines based on their longitude and latitude to find the relationship between tectonic plates and seismic activity.
->The map image(s) shows the earthquake data over the last 7 days.
+>Per Level 1 of the Instructions below, the map image(s) shows the earthquake data over the last 7 days.
 Color and size of the circles correspond to the magnitude of the earthquake.
 Click the circles for additional information (such as date, time:EST, proximity to near town/metro area, magnitude of the earthquake and the number of people who reported feeling it).

 Background
-1-Logo

 Welcome to the United States Geological Survey, or USGS for short!
 The USGS is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment; and the impacts of climate and land-use change.
 Their scientists develop new methods and tools to supply timely, relevant, and useful information about the Earth and its processes.
 As a new hire, you will be helping them out with an exciting new project!